ThePieBaker90/On-The-Rim/Items/Ammunition/Grenade Cartridges/HEDP Grenade Cartridge.md

 	- Grenade Launchers
 - **Effect:**
 	- When this shell is fired, the user rolls to hit a target.
-		- If the target is stationary, the DC is 10.
-			- Upon a miss, the grenade cart lan
+		- Regardless of target, upon a miss, the grenade cart impacts target of the DM's choice.
 	- All creatures in line-of-sight and within a 15ft radius of grenade's impact point must make a DC 13 Dexterity saving throw.
 		- On a failed save, they take 2d6 force damage.
 		- On a successful save, they take half damage, rounded up.
+			- A target who was hit takes an additional 1d4 piercing damage and their armor receives the [[Broken Armor]] condition.
 - **Cost:**
 	- 90 credits for 1